 Split the class into 2 groups and assign a captain to each group.
 On the white board tape 16 3x5 cards numbered from 1 to 16.
 Players take turns picking cards.

-The object of the Darts game is to "pop" balloons located on a number line.
-The Darts are "thrown" by entering a number in fraction form.
-Here is a glimpse of a game in progress.
+The object of this games is to "pop" a balloon on a number line between zero and one.
+The darts are thrown by entering a number in fractional form.

-The object of these games is to "pop" a balloon on a number line between 0 and 1.
+The object of this game is to "pop" a balloon on a number line between zero and one.
 The darts are thrown by entering a number in decimal form.

 In a letter a professor asks your class: Is there a way to predict the height of a person by just knowing the length of the radius bone?
 Your students will need to to measure to find out.

-Can you predict the temperature by knowing a crickets chirps per minute?
-(Chirpy will greet you.)
+Can predict the temperature by knowing a cricket's chirps per minute?
+(Chirps will greet you.)